revilowaldow/BITC/Sessions/2024/09 29 - Session 31.md

 - Magical researcher at the pit
 - Second orb
-- Pit is jointly owned with the tower of eyes [[Larkin]]
+- Pit is jointly owned with the tower of eyes
+- Building a containment sphere, made of rare metals
+- Brought in by calamsis
+[[Larkin]]
 [[Shiendo Kadaon]], [[Uzgrad Khat'on]]
 	Interrogating Aru